Discover the transformative power of QuadC's peer mentorship programs, fostering student success through personalized guidance in online learning.

 Consistent Time and Place

 The tutoring program was highly structured.
-Students were required to attend one 90-minute tutoring session every week, over a period of 20 weeks, at a specific location and time.
+Students were required to attend one 90-minute tutoring session every week, for 20 weeks, at a specific location and time.

 Selection and Training of the Tutors

-- Session 1 – introduced the tutors to the program staff, participants, and the training plan, justification of the program, and difficulties and problems of academic and social adjustment of the freshmen, anticipated causal variables and proposed intervention strategies.
+- Session 1 – introduced the tutors to the program staff, participants, and the training plan, justification of the program, difficulties and problems of academic and social adjustment of the first-year students, anticipated causal variables and proposed intervention strategies.

 - Session 2 – walked them through the use of the program’s Working Notebook, which detailed a formal tutoring protocol that each tutoring session was expected to follow.

-- Session 3 – reviewed the results of the freshmen’ needs assessment and trained the tutors in how to help students set objectives, draft strategies, complete tasks and resolve conflicts.
+- Session 3 – reviewed the results of the first-year students’ needs assessment and trained the tutors in how to help students set objectives, draft strategies, complete tasks, and resolve conflicts.
 After completing the training prospective tutors were required to pass a PTP training test.
 Of 141 graduate students who volunteered as mentors, 102 were selected.